Yves33/pygpac_tests/bugs_issues/BUGS.md

 +   except:
 +       return None ##'_'+hex(id(self))+'_' ## should we overwrite None ID with python specific id?
 ```
-NB: whether ID has to be overwrityten by object ID when ID is may not be coherent with C / Javascript interfaces.
+NB: whether ID has to be overwrityten by object ID when ID is None may not be coherent with C / Javascript interfaces.

 #################
 ## clock_hint_mediatime
 (not that sure, but at least does not raise error!)